1,000+ Opportunities

 org, and we will verify your organization’s application history with the Trust and ensure that you have updated login credentials.
 Recent Grants and Grantees maritime education Grantee Spotlights 1001 Conshohocken State Road, Suite 1-505 West Conshohocken, PA 19428 info@wwsmithcharitabletrust. org

-Based on current listing details, eligibility includes: Nonprofit organizations in the five-county Greater Philadelphia area (Bucks, Chester, Delaware, Montgomery, Philadelphia) and Camden, NJ that provide maritime education and youth development programs; must have existed at least one year.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations in the five-county Greater Philadelphia area (Bucks, Chester, Delaware, Montgomery, Philadelphia) and Camden, NJ that provide maritime education and youth development programs; must have existed at least one year.
+Confirm the full requirements in the official notice before applying.